Making The Perfect Cheesecake

 The Filling

 Curd cheese is very good for cheesecakes but isn’t easily available from many supermarkets.
-One alternative is to mix cream and cottage cheese (say? cream to? cottage).
+One alternative is to mix cream and cottage cheese.

 For a simple cheesecake the only other ingredients you will need are eggs and caster sugar, and maybe a teaspoon of vanilla essence.